eflautt/ga-data-science/lessons/lesson-7/readme.md

 print metrics.mean_squared_error(y, lm.predict(modeldata))
 ```

-**Check:** While it's apparent that the cross validated approach here generated more error, which of the two approaches would predict on new data more accurately: the single model, or the cross validated, averaged one?
+**Check:** While the cross validated approach here generated more overall error, which of the two approaches would predict new data more accurately: the single model or the cross validated, averaged one?
 Why?

 ***

 <a name="guided-practice-cv"></a>
-## Guided Practice: cross validation with linear regression (20 mins)
+## Guided Practice: Cross Validation with Linear Regression (20 mins)

-If we were to continue increasing the number of folds in cross validation, which with each increase would also increase the training set; do you expect error to increase or decrease?
+If we were to continue increasing the number of folds in cross validation, which each increase would also increase the training set?
+Do you expect error to increase or decrease?

-Apply the following code through a loop of numbers 2 to 50 and find answers to these questions: `range(2, 51, 2)`
+Apply the following code through a loop of numbers 2 to 50 and find answers to the following questions: `range(2, 51, 2)`

 1. What does `shuffle=True` do?
 2. At what point does cross validation no longer seem to help the model?
 The error line should look similar to a flat line.